 The lush green gardens, charming pink buildings, vibrant colourful bazaar and the opulent palaces in Jaipur form the essence of the Pink City.
 The capital of Rajasthan boasts of a rich lineage of kings and is synonymous with royalty and splendour.
 The magnificent forts and palaces in Jaipur are a livid example of stunning architecture and well-designed gardens, sprawling over acres and acres of land.
-Some of these forts and palaces in Jaipur have completely been transformed into heritage hotels for you to stay and have a taste of the regalia.
+Some of these forts and palaces have completely been transformed into heritage hotels for you to stay and have a taste of the regalia.
 However, some of these are still occupied by the newer generations of the original kings.
 Home to umpteen vast and varied structures of historical importance, the city stands out and is a top pick among tourists.
-However, to fully witness the grandiosity, you cannot miss to visit these grand palaces in Jaipur while on a trip, which silently narrate innumerous tales of the bygone era, of battles lost and won, of victory and monarchy, of art and architecture.
-So we have compiled an elaborate list of the majestic forts and palaces in Jaipur, for you to choose from and make your trip a memorable one.
+However, to fully witness the grandiosity, you cannot miss visiting these grand palaces in Jaipur while on a trip, which silently narrate in numerous tales of the bygone era, of battles lost and won, of victory and monarchy, of art and architecture.

 Here is the list of 10 Most Opulent Palaces in Jaipur to Give You a Taste of Royalty

 Located about 8 kms from the city centre of Jaipur, Rambagh Palace is one among the finest palaces of Jaipur.
 Once a residence of the Maharaja of Jaipur, today the palace has been converted into a luxury heritage resort with brilliant architecture, lighting and facilities.

 Timings: Open 24 Hours